UO-OACISS/apex/doc/webdocs/docs/spec.md

 void apex_register_thread (const char *name);
 ```

 Register a new OS thread with APEX.
-The thread name parameter will be used as
-the top-level timer for the the new thread of execution.
-This method should be
+This method should be called whenever a
-called whenever a new OS thread is spawned by the application or the runtime.
+new OS thread is spawned by the application or the runtime.
+An empty string
-If an empty string or null string is passed in for name, a top-level timer is
+or null string is valid input.
-not started.

 ### Exiting a thread